Privately Funded Border Wall Near Completion In New Mexico

 Cease and desist

-Sunland Park Mayor Javier Perea issued a cease and desist order earlier this week for the wall construction, citing a lack of permits.
+Sunland Park Mayor Javier Perea issued a cease-and-desist order earlier this week for the wall construction, citing a lack of permits.
 "I mean this is an issue that was railroaded into the city of Sunland Park," he explained.
 "And it takes time for us to review documents and ensure that everything's in compliance."

-Both Kolfage and former Kansas Secretary of State Kris Kobach — an immigration hardliner who serves as general counsel to the group — argued they had filed the correct paperwork and had briefed the necessary authorities on their plans.
+Both Kolfage and former Kansas Secretary of State Kris Kobach — an immigration hard-liner who serves as general counsel to the group — argued they had filed the correct paperwork and had briefed the necessary authorities on their plans.

 The city has since approved construction of the wall to resume.